marcelarie/nu-alias-converter/README.md

 ## How?

-The CLI app will be written in Rust, leveraging libraries from Nushell (which is also written in Rust).
+The CLI app will be written in Rust, needs to be to use the nushell crates used for parsing.
 It will use [treesitter](https://github.com/tree-sitter/tree-sitter) to parse the bash script and get all the aliases.